Nikon D300S vs D850

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D300S does not offer wifi capability.
+In contrast, the D300S does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D300S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D300S has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D300S was succeeded by the Nikon D500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D300S Manual (free pdf) or the online Nikon D850 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D300S and the Nikon D850?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.